 Depending on the directions of the brand and flavour, you have to let the veggies and pickle base set for 20 to 30 minutes, preferably in the fridge, or on the counter if it is winter.

-You can also place them in a pickle jar, as shown below, which has a have lid to keep the pickles in the base, or a plastic one that has a screw down lid to keep the veggies compact and is perfect for absorbing the base, or even just tupperware.
+You can also place them in a pickle jar, as shown below, which has to a have a lid to keep the pickles in the base, or a plastic one that has a screw down lid to keep the veggies compact and is perfect for absorbing the base, or even just tupperware.
 I prefer the baggie method.
 Simple and no washing up!

 After the pickling time, strain the pickles in a strainer (especially for thinly sliced ones) or leave them in the pickle base in a jar (especially for bigger or thicker sliced ones).
 Either way, store them in the fridge.
 They are good for about 1 week in the fridge but are better the sooner they are eaten.
 As time passes and the vegetables continue to sit in the pickle base, they become saltier and less firm.
 Place them on a plate in a pretty fashion, and munch away!
 Or, just eat them like a caveman right from the bag with your hand.
 Oh.
 That may be just me…